 Machu Picchu Tours

-Awe-inspiring, spectacular, massive, remote, mystical, there just aren’t enough adjectives to describe Machu Picchu, one of the ultimate destinations in Latin America, which, in a 2007 Internet poll, was voted one of the New Seven Wonders of the World.
+Awe-inspiring, spectacular, massive, remote, mystical, there just aren’t enough adjectives to describe Machu Picchu, one of the ultimate destinations in Latin America.
+In a 2007 Internet poll, Machu Picchu was voted one of the New Seven Wonders of the World.
 So let’s list a few facts instead.
 It was built sometime in the 15th century on a mountain ridge, 2,430 metres above sea level, overlooking a sacred valley through which the Urubamba River flows.
 It is believed to have been built by the Emperor Pachacútec Inca Yupanqui, with its structures carefully aligned with the stars.
 Much of the city is composed of massive stone blocks cut so that they fit together tightly without mortar.
 You can’t get a blade of grass between them.
 A sophisticated earthquake-resistant building technique was used, including inwardly tilting trapezoidal windows.
 No one has yet worked out exactly how the Incas did it.

 Machu Picchu sat at the centre of an Inca road system – today you can follow part of it as an adventure tourism route on the Inca Trail.
 The city was inhabited for about a century, and then abandoned, again, no one knows exactly why.
 Known by the locals, it was ‘rediscovered’ in 1911 by US historian and explorer Hiram Bingham.
 The Peruvian government has given it Historical Sanctuary status and UNESCO declared it a World Heritage site in 1983.